 entanglement with religion.' "

-Two methods by which a prayer, invocation, or similar recitation could be
+Three methods by which a prayer, invocation, or similar recitation could probably be

 student to read statement before a game that was selected at random from two